The number of ends of critical branching random walks: T 3 x T 3 , purple dots, and a proof of Theorem

+Once we have established this Proposition, we are able to complete the proof of Theorem \ref{vtran}.

-\begin{proof}[Proof (assuming Proposition \ref{purplefinite})] For every $n\geq 0$ define $N(n)$ to be the set of particles alive in the branching random walk at time $n$.
+\begin{proof}[Proof of Theorem \ref{vtran} (assuming Proposition \ref{purplefinite})] For every $n\geq 0$ define $N(n)$ to be the set of particles alive in the branching random walk at time $n$.
 Now fix $k>0$, and let $T = \inf\{n\geq0 : |N(n)| \geq k\}$, the first time that we have more than $k$ particles alive (since $m>1$ and $\mu(0)=0$, $T<\infty$ almost surely).
 Label these particles $1,\ldots, |N(T)|$.
 For each particle $r$ at time $T$, given its position, its descendants draw out a BRW; call this $\BRW_r$.
-Note that, by Proposition \ref{purplefinite}, the intersection of the trace of $\BRW_r$ with the trace of $\BRW_s$ is finite for each $r\neq s$.
-Thus the particles of $\BRW_r$ form at least one topological end distinct from the particles of $\bigcup_{s\neq r}\BRW_s$.
+Note that, by Proposition \ref{purplefinite}, the intersection of the trace of $\BRW_r$ with the trace of $\BRW_s$ is almost surely finite for each $r\neq s$.
+Thus the particles of $\BRW_r$ almost surely form at least one topological end distinct from the particles of $\bigcup_{s\neq r}\BRW_s$.
 We deduce that we have at least $k$ ends almost surely.
-Since $k$ was arbitrary, we must have infinitely many ends. \end{proof}
+Since $k$ was arbitrary, we must have infinitely many ends almost surely. \end{proof}